Conservative Judaism and homosexuality: The Roth responsum

 The CJLS also adopted two restrictive responsa, one as a majority and one as a minority opinion.
 The majority responsum, by Rabbi Joel Roth, was also adopted by 13 votes.
 It maintained traditional prohibitions on homosexual conduct and forbade Conservative rabbis from blessing same-sex unions and rabbinical schools from ordaining gay, bisexual, and lesbian clergy.
 On December 10, Rabbi Roth published an editorial in the Jewish Theological Seminary's newsletter JTS News providing some of the reasoning behind his responsum and explaining why he resigned following the CJLS's vote."

 According to Rabbi Roth, the central problem with the permissive responsum is that it adopted a claim that the Biblical prohibition on homosexual conduct is limited to anal sex only based on insufficient support in precedent, the view of only "one sage".
-Rabbi Roth argued that it is impermissible to adapt such a minority view:
+Rabbi Roth argued that it is impermissible to adopt such a minority view: